davidsanchez222/homeinventory/README.md

 </table>

 ## wait, where should the container live?
-now that HomeBox is running, how are we using it? i won't
+now that HomeBox is running, how are we using it? this can't live on my macbook